isakro/shoredate/README.md

 # Contributing

-Contributions are all very welcome.
+Contributions and suggestions for improvement are all very welcome.
 Instructions for contributing can be found in the [Guide to Contributing](CONTRIBUTING.md).
 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.